 Calculate labor time correctly

-Preparation time is often the largest cost item after the meat.
-Don't just calculate minimum wage, but the actual cost of staff:
+Preparation time often becomes your biggest expense after the meat itself.
+Don't just calculate minimum wage—factor in the real cost of having staff:

 - Gross salary: €15-20 per hour